This plan is no longer available as of April 7, 2015

-- W1V Lee said that he was using the VPS as a “new point on my Observium map.”
+- W1V Lee said he was using the VPS as a “new point on my Observium map.”
 He also mentioned that he hadn’t experienced any downtime.

 - LMS Smoke said that he was using the server to host a clan site for Battlefield 4, along with a TS3 server.
 He commented that he had experienced “absolutely no TS3 lag even when maxed out.”

 - Jar said that he was using it as a DNS slave.

 - nleibert wrote that he was using the VPS as a mail server.

 - yywudi commented that he was using it as one of his Radius servers, with “CloudFlare full SSL support in the web panel.”

 - Ree has not used the box yet, although he signed up for it about three weeks before commenting.
 He said that he wanted to monitor it first before he put it to use and that “there hasn’t been any downtime.”
 Based on that experience, he intends to migrate some of his sites to that plan, likely moving all of them to it over time.

 - Blanoz wrote that he had logged 19 days of 100% uptime thus far.
 He was using it for DNS, SSH, and email, commenting in conclusion: “Happy as hell with it.”